Perdita Durango

 Perdita Durango, released as Dance with the Devil in the United States, is a 1997 action-crime-horror film directed by Álex de la Iglesia, based on Barry Gifford's 1992 novel 59° and Raining: The Story of Perdita Durango.
 It stars Rosie Perez as the title character and Javier Bardem.
+Harley Cross, Aimee Graham, James Gandolfini, and Screamin' Jay Hawkins appear in supporting roles.
 It is a Spain–United States–Mexico coproduction.

+In the film, an imposter Santeria priest resorts to bank robbery to pay his debts.
+Afterwards, he finds a new partner in a woman he randomly met.
+She convinces him to include human cannibalism in his ceremonies, and to kidnap gringo college students with her.
+The priest heads to Las Vegas with his new companions, to meet with a gangster.
+Unfortunately for the priest, his supposed business associate wants him dead and has already hired a hit man for the job.